benlk/columbus-govdelivery-rss/README.md

 - Most-Recent Date: This is extracted from the RSS feed's first feed item, if it exists.
 Not all feeds have feed items; not all feed `<item>`s always have dates.
 (Or my parser is wrong.
 Feel free to suggest a fix.)
 - Number of items: This is how many items are in the feed.

-If you find interesting feeds in this list, tell the world, but also tell me on Twitter [@benlkeith](https://twitter.com/benlkeith).
+If you find interesting feeds in this list, tell the world, but also [tell me on social media](https://benlk.com/socials/).

 ## Oddities